Starfield - Best Starting Builds

 Best Starting Builds for Beginners

 An ideal starting build depends highly on personal taste.
-Some prefer going guns blazing into fights, resolving every conflict with the barrel of their weapons, while others consider diplomacy or stealth to be the best round.
+Some prefer going guns blazing into fights, resolving every conflict with the barrel of their weapons, while others consider diplomacy or stealth the best route.
 If you’re a beginner to the RPG genre, try the following Starfield builds for your first play-through.

 Demolition